 Day 6: Water Park or SeaWorld or Discovery Cove

-On the second to last day of your itinerary in Orlando, it’s time to get to the water!
+On the second to last day of your one week itinerary in Orlando, it’s time to get to the water!

 There are a few different options for this, so pick one of them.